The special bond between people and their pets begs to be expressed through art.

 Level: Artists and art students; open to all levels of experience.

-A California Vibe Watercolor Portrait starts with a painting from reference photo.
-The photo must be EXPRESSIVE in terms of unique unusual and dramatic photo angles, left or right of center facial expressions, and in California surfer speak, epic lighting with strong, contrasting values.
+California Vibe Watercolor Portraiture starts with a painting reference photo.
+The photo must be EXPRESSIVE in terms of unique unusual and dramatic photo angles, left or right of center facial expressions, and in California surfer speak, epic lighting with solid and contrasting values.
 With these elements in place, the artist is set up for the painting stage.
-As you can see in the Youtube video, is all about art, about how the artist design they paints, and how make them a reality, is part of the magic of youtube, of how you can learn about everything if you look well enough, from paint like the video above or woodshop, even gaming in the Best YouTube Gaming Channels of 2017 – Hot Rate, just about anything.
+The painting action builds upon this photo foundation with visual and emotional energy using “sick” expressive color and “nutty” paint application.

 Expressive color is not about painting natural colors.
 It is about painting intuitively with spontaneous feeling and emotion.
 Rather than brown hair, the artist goes with purple or orange.
-Instead of observing the color differences between one side of a face and the other, the artist may sense one side green, the other lavender.
-To feel color in this way gives the artist a freedom of expression and a release from observable reality.
+Instead of observing the color differences between one side of a face and the other, the artist may sense one side green and the other lavender.
+To feel color in this way gives the artist freedom of expression and a release from observable reality.
 Color is used as a powerful means of expressing and evoking emotions.

 Expressive paint application, like color, frees the artist from observable reality and is used in an abstract-like manner with splatters, drips, blossoms, runs, pours, textures, etc.